Top of page logo

 Scuba diver filming thresher shark with gopro at Monad Shoal dive site

 Technically you can see thresher sharks in a variety of places around the world; however they’re usually very difficult to spot.
-Malapascua is the only known place where divers are practically guaranteed to see a thresher shark, year-round.
+Malapascua is the only known place where divers are practically guaranteed to see a thresher shark on every dive, year-round!

 Previously this was at the dive site “Monad Shoal”.
-However, from mid-2020, Tiger Sharks (which are much bigger, scarier and higher up the food chain than thresher sharks!) started to appear around Monad Shoal and this actually scared the thresher sharks away to another dive site “Kinad Shoal” which is where they can now be seen.
+However, from mid-2020, Tiger Sharks (which are bigger, scarier and higher up the food chain than thresher sharks!) started appearing around Monad Shoal and this scared the thresher sharks away to another dive site “Kinad Shoal” which is where they are now seen.

 From a diving perspective, this does not change your experience much.
 Seeing thresher sharks still requires an early start in which you’ll meet in the dive centre at around 4 / 4:15 am and then spend about an hour-long boat ride out to Monad Shoal.
-Nine times out of ten you will see at least one thresher shark, usually there are two or even three individuals.
+Nine times out of ten you will see at least one thresher shark there, usually 2 or 3!

 #2 Monad Shoal: Tiger Sharks